raphael-coeffic/Pi-Rush/formal-elements.md

 ### 2. Goals

 Primary objective: Progress as far as possible by correctly landing on the next digit of Pi.
+When the game starts, a brief flash note shows the objective, telling the player to reach the highest score possible.

 ### 3. Processes

-Game start (first 30 sec): Player sees first circles, one of them marked “3”, the other 2 circles on the first level with random digits (wrong options). tutorial overlay shows how to sling the character to the next circle.
+Game start (first 30 sec): Player greeted with flash note explaining goal, Player sees first circles, one of them marked “3”, the other 2 circles on the first level with random digits (wrong options). tutorial overlay shows how to sling the character to the next circle.
 Interaction via touch and hold.

 Core gameplay: Launch character from circle to circle, following Pi sequence.
 Each correct digit moves the player forward; mistakes send the player back to the start.